Energy is a human right. Utility shutoffs must stop.

 Stat: Oklahoma's 2024 combined shutoff rate reached 33.2%— the highest in the country.
 Texas followed at 25.2%, Alabama at 22.3%, Florida at 20.9%, Louisiana at 20.8%.

 Why this matters: These are not extreme outliers.
 These are the normal numbers for a belt of states running from the southern Plains through the Deep South.
-Nearly one in three Oklahomans with a utility account lost their electricity or gas at some point last year.
-If a third of drivers had their license revoked every year, the country would call it a crisis.
+There was nearly one electric or gas shutoff for every 3 utility accounts in Oklahoma.
+These shutoffs are salt in the wound of $1,800 to $4,000 additional surcharges for each household incurred when gas prices from $2 / MCF to $1,200 per MCF during 2021 Winter Storm Uri.
+6 7 If a third of drivers had their license revoked every year, the country would call it a crisis.
 When it happens to a family’s electricity, we call it business as usual.

 Insight 07 of 10